-National Geographic Polaris
+National Geographic Endeavour

 The heat hugged my skin and invaded my nostrils with a sweet, sticky air as I descended the plane and walked the tarmac to the tiny, al-fresco airport.
 I felt the belly-turning excitement that always precedes my travels, and I knew this trip would be one of my most memorable experiences.
 My boyfriend, Michael, and I had just touched down in the Galapagos Islands, a place that promised unimaginable wildlife encounters and astounding landscapes.
 This was the first trip to South America for both of us and we were racked with anticipation for the journey that lay ahead.

 Our newly-introduced naturalist guides assisted our group from airport to bus to Zodiac with an ease that can only come from experience.
-In no time we found ourselves clamoring onto the Polaris, the vessel that my shipmates and I would call home for the next week.
+In no time we found ourselves clamoring onto the vessel that my shipmates and I would call home for the next week.

 The exploring quickly commenced with a shore visit to North Seymour Island.
 Despite having seen countless photos of such encounters, it was impossible not to be awe-inspired by the lack of apprehension the land iguanas, frigate birds, and sea lions had to our group's presence.
 Despite the click-clicking of a dozen cameras, the wildlife seemed to be unconcerned at the least.
 While the iguanas and blue-footed boobies played indifference, the sea lions appeared to be as curious of us as we were of them.
 Crossing the beach on the last half of our hike, a few pups made the first gesture towards our crew, padding along awkwardly across the sand to get a closer look at their newly-arrived guests.
-We returned to the Polaris just as the sun was stretching its way to meet the waves brushing against the shore.
+We returned to the ship just as the sun was stretching its way to meet the waves brushing against the shore.

 That first hike began our trip with a jump-start, but it had only scratched the surface of the adventures we would experience in the coming days.
 Every island looked amazingly different from the next and new sights were waiting to greet us as soon as our feet moved from Zodiac to land.
 On Fernandina Island, the mound of marine iguanas greeting us by the hundreds was other-worldly.
 Ocean water spit from their noses like tiny sea sprays erupting between rocks as each of us inched and tip-toed around the lazy reptiles basking in the afternoon heat.
 Posing for a photo in front of the mass of dragon look-alikes, the fearlessness of these animals felt incomprehensible to me.